belalabouzaid/siads699_team13_collab/README.md

 License: Google Earth Engine does not require attribution but does remind users that the data accessed via the platform may require attribution. https://developers.google.com/earth-engine/reference#attribution-requirements <br>
 Website: https://earthengine.google.com/  <br>
 - **Esri** <br>
-License: Academic Licencse.
+License: Academic License.
 Data downloaded from Esri's Image Service requires a subscription to view and be used for analysis.
 The raw data is not contained in this repository.  <br>
 Website: www.esri.com
 - **Landsat-8 Imagery** <br>
 License: Public Domain, Landsat-8 data/imagery courtesy of the U.S. Geological Survey <br>